 The University of Leeds (UoL) is one of the top UK universities for research and impact power.
 The results of the Research Excellence Framework (REF) 2014 saw Leeds ranked in 10th place for research power, a measure of the number of people producing the highest quality research.
 The assessment identified that over 80% of research at Leeds has a top quality rating of either “world leading” or “internationally excellent”.
-It is also one of the largest Universities in the UK with over 33,000 students from 145 countries.
+It is home to Robotics at Leeds, a large interdisciplinary network driving robotics research, and the EPSRC National Facility for Innovative Robotic Systems.
+The Self-Repairing Cities aligns with the work at the University into urban and exploratory robots, giving the opportunity for advances to cross over in both directions (read more in our blog on these robots).
+The University is also one of the largest in the UK with over 33,000 students from 145 countries.

 UCL is the top-rated university in the UK for research strength in REF2014, by a measure of average research score multiplied by staff numbers submitted.
 It has the largest amount of academic research activity in STEM, with over 100 investigators in materials research from among several Faculties.
 Key strengths include; computational materials science, materials chemistry, nano- and functional materials as well as the emerging field of biomaterials and technology for healthcare engineering.
 The UCL Institute of Making encourages play, research and development through making prototypes.
 It provides a fully equipped workshop, technical training, a library of materials, inspiration and support.